oroinc/platform/src/Oro/Bundle/TestFrameworkBundle/Behat/README.md

 ##### Disable feature isolation

 You can disable feature isolation by adding ```--skip-isolators=database,cache``` option to behat console command.
-In this case the combination of the feature tests might run much faster, but the test logics should care about the database and cache consistency.
+In this case, the combination of the feature tests might run much faster, but the test logics should care about the database and cache consistency.

 ## Page Object